csc-training/geocomputing/pouta/geoserver/single_geoserver_for_training.md

 - if Admin and student password is changed, master password needs to be used
   - login as "root", password is same as for Admin
   - edit the Admin password to original value

+### Enabling CORS to allow JavaScript applications (optional)
+If students want to use GeoServer services for example from a OpenLayers application, which code they write on the local machine, CORS must be allowed on GeoServer.
+- Edit manually the GeoServer configuration following these [instruction](http://docs.geoserver.org/latest/en/user/production/container.html#enable-cors).

 ### Contact info (optional)
 - Add course/department specific details to the GeoServer [contact information](http://docs.geoserver.org/latest/en/user/configuration/contact.html)